pavanteja295/myblog/content/Courses/Geometry Processing/Assignment 4.md

 tags:
 ---

-Checkout this [link](https://github.com/pavanteja295/geometry-processing-csc2520-solutions/tree/main/geometry-processing-smoothing) for implementation of [assignment 4 ](https://github.com/alecjacobson/geometry-processing-smoothing)
+Checkout this [link](https://github.com/pavanteja295/geometry-processing-csc2520-solutions/tree/main/geometry-processing-smoothing) for implementation of [assignment 4 ](https://github.com/alecjacobson/geometry-processing-smoothing).
+I felt the smoothing formulation in the assignment is a bit confusing fiddling between  the functional form  (energy term) as well as the weak formulation.
+In this notes I tried to stick to a single view and derived the final update rules.

 ## Function smoothing on surfaces

 1. Informally, given a scalar function $f:\Omega \to \mathbb{R}$ over some surface $\Omega$ that is *noisy* (that is the function $f$ *fluctuates* quite a bit around the neighbourhood of any point $x \in \Omega$) we would like to find another function $u^{\prime}$  that is close approximation to $u$  but less *noisy* (that is the the function $u^{\prime}$ at some $x\in \Omega$ deviates less from  neighbhourhood average) .